-Perform routine tests by the manufacturer at the factory, on each of the actual [frequency][combination] converter(s) prepared for this project to ensure that the design performance is maintained in production.[As an exception, test automatic line drop compensation on only one unit on multiple unit orders of the same kW rating.
+Perform routine tests by the manufacturer at the factory, on each of the actual converter(s) prepared for this project to ensure that the design performance is maintained in production.[ As an exception, test automatic line drop compensation on only one unit on multiple unit orders of the same kW rating.
 If there are multiple units with different kW ratings, then testing one of each of the kW ratings is acceptable.]
 Submit test reports, by serial number and receive approval before delivery of equipment to the project site.
 Include a list of the current test equipment calibration dates.
 Required tests, test conditions, and testing sequence is as follows:

 - a.
-For tests which require full load, use 1.0 power factor unless otherwise noted. - b.
+For tests which require full load, use the nameplate full load kW of the unit being tested unless otherwise noted. - b.
 All measurements must be true RMS measurements.
 Obtain measurements in accordance with IEEE 1159.
 Monitor and record all data at the load end of the cable. - c.
 Connect loads to the converter with the specified aircraft power cable assembly. - d.
 No adjustments to the frequency converter are allowed between load tests.